 The BBB has closed 17 complaints against Knight Adjustment Bureau in the past three years, with 4 complaints closed in the past 12 months.
 Most of those complaints alleged problems with billing and collections.
 Since June 2015, the Consumer Financial Protection Bureau (CFPB) has closed 17 complaints against KAB.
 Justia lists at least 6 cases of civil litigation involvingKnight Adjustment Bureau.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely KAB would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 In July 2017, a complainant indicated he had acquired consumer debt through a rent-to-own retailer in 1994.
 He filed and discharged a bankruptcy in 2002 that left a balance of $237 owing on the rent-to-own debt.
 In 2003, he was approached at his home by a law enforcement official who had a warrant for his arrest for failing to appear in court at a hearing to determine the terms of repayment for the outstanding debt.
 The complainant indicated he had never been served a summons for the hearing and was shocked when he was notified that he was facing potential jail time for not having appeared in court.
 He was issued a $50 bail ticket to avoid arrest, which he “paid on the spot,” thereby reducing his outstanding balance to $187.
 He did not hear anything further until 2005, when he was notified that judgement against him had been entered for the balance of the debt.
 Again, he had not received a summons notifying him of a hearing about a pending judgment, and he wrote a letter to Knight Adjustment Bureau telling them he would not pay them anything until the judgment was removed.
 He did not receive a response, and nothing further resulted from the occurrence until several years later when he tried to make a purchase and was refused due to a recent judgment for which he again did not receive a notice or summons.
 The complainant indicated that this pattern had been repeated every 7 years, when the debt becomes too old to collect.
 At the time of the complaint, the complainant indicated that he had received his paycheck and “was horrified to see that…it had been garnished for $321,” as part of a $3,995 total garnishment from a debt from 1994.
 The complainant was upset “that this company is allowed to… disgrace…the legal system.”